wp-plugins/powerpress/readme.txt

 * Removed possible notice messages in the importing tools pages or when metabox option player or links is configured.
 * Provide Embeds option now works no matter which players you configure.
 (Thanks Daniel Lewis for letting us know about the issue).
 * Added better error message when users try to setup blubrry services integration.
+* Added note under RSS Image to remind new users to also configure their iTunes image, which is very important.
+* Removed mentions of Zune, that podcast directory is no longer available.

 = 4.0.4 =